statechannels/statechannels/packages/wallet/src/redux/protocols/dispute/challenger/readme.md

    - `Closed`

 4. **Channel doesn't exist**:
-   (Challenge requested for `channelId` that doesn't exist in the engine.)
+   (Challenge requested for `channelId` that doesn't exist in the wallet.)

    - `AcknowledgeFailure`
    - `Failure`